Light crude oil

-Light crude oil is liquid petroleum that has a low density and flows freely at room temperature.
-It has a low viscosity, low specific gravity and high API gravity due to the presence of a high proportion of light hydrocarbon fractions.
-It generally has a low wax content.
-Light crude oil receives a higher price than heavy crude oil on commodity markets because it produces a higher percentage of gasoline and diesel fuel when converted into products by an oil refinery.
+Light crude oil is a low-density, liquid petroleum that freely flows in standard conditions (room temperature), has a low viscosity, a low specific gravity, and a high API gravity, because of the high proportion of light hydrocarbon fractions.
+Commercially, light crude oil sells for a higher price of petroleum than does heavy crude oil, because the fractional distillation of light crude oil produces greater percentages of gasoline and diesel fuel per unit of petroleum.

 Varying standards

-The clear cut definition of light and heavy crude varies because the classification is based more on practical grounds than theoretical.
-The New York Mercantile Exchange (NYMEX) defines light crude oil for domestic U.S. oil as having an API gravity between 37° API (840 kg/m^{3}) and 42° API (816 kg/m^{3}), while it defines light crude oil for non-U.S. oil as being between 32° API (865 kg/m^{3}) and 42° API (816 kg/m^{3}).
-The National Energy Board of Canada defines light crude oil as having a density less than 875.7 kg/m^{3} (API gravity greater than 30.1° API).
-The government of Alberta, the province which produces most of the oil in Canada, disagrees and defines it as oil with a density less than 850 kg/m^{3} (API gravity greater than 35° API) The Mexican state oil company, Pemex, defines light crude oil as being between 27° API (893 kg/m^{3}) and 38° API (835 kg/m^{3}).
-This variation in definition occurred because countries such as Canada and Mexico tend to have heavier crude oils than are commonly found in the United States, whose large oil fields historically produced lighter oils than are found in many other countries.
-Canada also uses the SI of units to measure oil rather than American oil industry conventional units, and the base temperature for density calculations is different in Canada at 15 C than the US at 60 F, resulting in slightly different density values.
+The commercial definitions of the terms light crude oil and heavy crude oil are established by the New York Mercantile Exchange (NYMEX): American light crude oil has an API gravity between 37° API (840 kg/m^{3}) and 42° API (816 kg/m^{3}); and foreign light crude oil has an API gravity between 32° API (865 kg/m^{3}) and 42° API (816 kg/m^{3}).
+In Canada, the National Energy Board defines light crude oil as having a density less than 875.7 kg/m^{3} (API gravity greater than 30.1° API). whereas the government of Alberta defines light crude oil as a petroleum with a density of less than 850 kg/m^{3} (API gravity greater than 35° API) In México, the national petroleum company, Pemex, defines light crude oil having a density between 27° API (893 kg/m^{3}) and 38° API (835 kg/m^{3}).